pandavan/AudVLC/README.md

 - Use less system resources
 - Prevents over heating of system while streaming.
 A 10-20 degree celcius (system test result) decrease in temperature is noted when compared to streaming from ordinary VLC player GUI or from browser
 - Fast streaming
-- Can select different quality of audios
+- Can select different quality of audios and videos

 #Executing AudVLC from Ubuntu Unity Launcher